 Top DWI/DUI Myths

 If you’re facing a DWI or DUI charge in New Jersey, you’ve probably heard several myths about your rights or what to do now that you’re charged with drunk or otherwise impaired driving.
-This post addresses some of the top DWI/DUI myths:
+Here are some of the top DWI/DUI myths:

-#1: When the law enforcement officer demands that you submit to field sobriety testing, you must do so.
+#1: When the police officer demands that you submit to field sobriety testing, you must do so.

 # 2. I’m home free if I test below the legal limit of 0.08 percent on a breathalyzer or a blood test.
 The State of New Jersey can’t charge me with a DWI/DUI.